 The hood is deep and fits over most bike or climbing helmets; it offers plenty of adjustment to cinch down, even if we did not have anything covering our head.
 The hood moved with us as we looked side-to-side, and maintained better peripheral vision.
 It also feels less claustrophobic the most other models in our fleet.

 This model uses Ascentshell, which is Outdoor Research's proprietary air-permeable waterproof membrane.
 The fact that it's Air-Permeable means that it maintains a relatively consistent level of breathability, regardless of the user's activity level or outside weather factors.
 This is due to a small amount of air, which is always passing through the fabric.

-In our stairmaster and real-world hiking tests, the Microgravity was one of the more breathable options out there.
+In our Stairmaster and real-world hiking tests, the Microgravity is one of the more breathable options out there.
 It wasn't quite as breathable as thinner, similarly priced air-permeable models, likely due to its slightly thicker materials and 3L construction.
-However, these are likely the reasons why it is the most stormworthy air-permeable model we tested; this was most noticeable when we'd stop for breaks after long, hard pushes in the rain, where this model would feel less cold.
+However, these are likely the reasons why it is one of the most stormworthy air-permeable model we tested; this was most noticeable when we'd stop for breaks after long, hard pushes in the rain, where this model would feel less cold.
 It likely felt less cold due to a lack of breathability.

 The Microgravity is a good all-around outdoor jacket.
 It provides plenty of breathability for hiking, backpacking, or ski touring, with the bonus of it being one of the more stormworthy options.
 For folks wanting something for truly high-output or aerobic activities, we might look for something that is less bulky and more breathable (albeit less stormworthy); however, this model suits the majority of people.